stadium-software/repeater-datagrid/README.md

 ### DataSet Type
 Add a new type that contains all the properties (columns) in your dataset.

-The example dataset type is called "UserDG" and contains the following columns:
+The example dataset type is called "DataSet" and contains the following columns:
 1. ID (Any)
 2. name (Any)
 3. gender (Any)